-The Authority's investments in the external investment pool (INVEST) is the same as the value of the pool shares and is reported at amortized cost which approximates market.
-All investments in an external investment pool that is not SEC registered are subject to oversight by the Commonwealth.
+The Authority's investments in the external investment pool (INVEST) are the same as the value of the pool shares and are reported at amortized cost which approximates market.
+All investments in an external investment pool that are not SEC registered are subject to oversight by the Commonwealth.
 The Authority can withdraw funds from INVEST without limitations or fees.